 The BBJ MAX family was launched with its first order on 2 Apr 2014.
 The BBJ Max 8 has a range of 6,640nm (12,297km) with aux fuel tanks.
 The BBJ MAX 8 also will have a cabin that is 19ft (5.8m) longer than the BBJ2 and three times more cargo space.
 The BBJ Max features a lower cabin altitude, integrated airstairs, and other amenities.
-Orders have been placed for nearly 20 BBJ MAXs, including the BBJ Max 7, BBJ Max 8, and BBJ Max 9 models.
+Orders have been placed for over 20 BBJ MAXs, including the BBJ Max 7, BBJ Max 8, and BBJ Max 9 models.

 On 14 Jul 2016 Boeing announced the launch of the BBJ MAX-7 which is aimed at the ultra-long-range market.
 Boeing has yet to confirm the range for the BBJ Max 7, but it will be in the region of 7,000nm.
 That is 800nm more than the baseline BBJ, which will no longer be produced after 2019.
 The BBJ Max 7 will have an 880ft² cabin – 70ft² more than the BBJ and a large cargo hold.
 The aircraft will be similarly priced with a completed price of around $100 million.